burlistic/jira-automation-poc/README.md

 https://github.com/thomas-cleary/cicd-practice/projects/1

 ## Git Workflow 🧬
-Using Gitflow.
+Using Gitflow. <br>
-NOTE: Was previously unaware that you only need to merge main back into dev if a hotfix was applied to main.
+**NOTE:** Was previously unaware that you only need to merge main back into dev if a hotfix was applied to main.

 ## Folder Structure 🗂
 * ***.devcontainer/*** 🐳